jacques/plutus-public-api-docs/source/includes/_apiendpoints.md

 ## API Endpoints

-Here’s a quick overview of our API endpoints:
+Here is a quick overview of our API endpoints:

 Method | Endpoint | Usage | Returns
 ------ | -------- | ----- | -------